2005-2009 Ford Mustang

 The factory radio is fully enclosed by the console and several trim panels.
 Installing a new car stereo is fairly straight-forward, but it'll take a little time and effort.

 You’ll need a dash kit to install a DIN (2" tall) or double-DIN (4" tall) radio.
 It’s possible to hard wire a new stereo to the factory wiring but getting a wiring harness will keep you from having to cut into the factory wires.
 You'll also need an antenna adapter that allows you to connect the Ford antenna lead to your new receiver.
-The dash kit, harness, and antenna adapter needed for this installation are available at a discount with most orders, along with our free step-by-step Crutchfield MasterSheet instructions.
+The dash kit, harness, and antenna adapter needed for this installation are available at a very nice discount with your Crutchfield order, along with our free step-by-step Crutchfield MasterSheet instructions.